 Nonfarm Payroll: What It Is and Its Effect On the Markets

 The nonfarm payroll report measures the number of jobs added or lost in the United States.
 The report is released by the Bureau of Labor Statistics (BLS), usually on the first Friday of every month, and is closely watched by economists, market analysts, and traders.
 The nonfarm payroll report can have a significant impact on financial markets.
-A strong jobs report may lead to higher stock prices as investors feel confident about the direction of the economy.
-A weak jobs report may have the opposite effect, as investors become concerned about the health of the economy.
+A strong or weak jobs report may lead to stock market volatility, as investors feel confident or pessimistic about the direction of the economy.

 The nonfarm payroll report is just one of many economic indicators that investors can use to gauge the economy’s strength.
 However, market participants often pay attention because it provides a monthly snapshot of the U.S. economy’s health.